Charles Egon II, Prince of Fürstenberg

 Charles Egon II, Prince of Fürstenberg (German: Karl Egon II.
 Fürst zu Fürstenberg; 28 October 1796 – 22 October 1854) was a German politician and nobleman.
-From 1804 to 1806 he was the last sovereign prince of Furstenburg before its mediatisation, whilst still in his minority.
+From 1804 to 1806 he was the last reigning prince of Furstenburg before its mediatisation, whilst still in his minority.
 He also served as the first-ever vice-president of the Upper Chamber of the Badische Ständeversammlung.

 Life

 Minority

-He was born in Prague, the only son of the Austrian general Karl Aloys zu Fürstenberg and his wife princess Elisabeth von Thurn und Taxis.
+He was born in Prague, the only son of the Austrian general Karl Aloys zu Fürstenberg and Princess Elisabeth von Thurn und Taxis.
 Soon after his father's death on 25 March 1799 his cousin Charles Gabriel also died aged only fourteen (13 December 1799) - Charles Gabriel had been the last scion of the Bohemian Fürstenberg-Pürglitz line and this left the branch extinct.
 His uncle Karl Joachim, the last male survivor of the Swabian line, died in 1804, leaving that too extinct.
-This meant that in 1804 Charles Egon inherited almost all the Fürstenberg possessions except those of the Moravian line, which still had surviving issue.
+This meant that in 1804 Charles Egon inherited almost all the Fürstenberg possessions except those of Fürstenberg-Taikowitz, the Moravian line which still had surviving issue.

 Charles was only seven years old when he succeeded, so his mother and Landgraf Joachim Egon von Fürstenberg, a distant uncle from the Moravian line, became his guardians and regents, though most of the actual governing was done by Joseph von Laßberg.
 In 1806 the princedom of Fürstenberg was abolished by the Treaty of the Confederation of the Rhine.
 Elisabeth and Laßberg tried in vain to get this reversed at the 1814 Congress of Vienna.

 He studied at Freiburg and Würzburg.
 In 1815 he accompanied Prince Schwarzenberg to Paris as staff-officer.

 Majority and marriage

-Thus by the time he reached majority in 1817 Charles Egon was not a sovereign prince but a "Grundherr" possessing large estates, woods and industrial sites, as well as a Standesherr of the three states between which Fürstenberg had been divided—the Grand Duchy of Baden, the Kingdom of Württemberg and the Princedom of Hohenzollern-Sigmaringen.
+Thus by the time he reached majority in 1817 Charles Egon was not a sovereign prince but a "Grundherr" possessing large estates, woods and industrial sites, as well as a Standesherr of the three states between which Fürstenberg had been divided—the Grand Duchy of Baden, the Kingdom of Württemberg and the Principality of Hohenzollern-Sigmaringen.

 On 19 April 1818 he married Amalie of Baden, a daughter of Charles Frederick, Grand Duke of Baden and his second wife Louise Caroline, Countess von Hochberg.

-Since her mother was a morganatic wife, so too was Amalie - although Charles, Grand Duke of Baden later elevated her to dynastic status (she was his father's half-sister), making her the first "princess" of Baden, which allowed Charles Egon's mother to finally accept the couple as a marriage of equals.
+Since her mother was a morganatic wife, so too was Amalie - although Charles, Grand Duke of Baden later elevated her to dynastic status (she was his father's half-sister), making her the first "princess" of Baden, which allowed Charles Egon's mother Elisabeth Alexandrine to finally accept the couple as a marriage of equals.